-In this blog we’ll take a look at 10 of the most common video types that smart marketers are
+In this blog we’ll take a look at 10 of the most common video types that smart marketers are producing today:

 - Product Tour

-lives.
+Most first-time visitors to your website want to know how your product will improve their lives.
 But they don’t want to read a lot of text or scroll through hundreds of images — that’s too much work until they know if your product is relevant to their need.

 A basic overview of your solution gives them the answer.
 They can see for themselves what your product looks like and does.
 If it’s compelling, they’re more likely to convert.

 - Meet the Team / Company Culture video

 If you want to give customers a sense of your company values, mission, and team members, a video showcasing your culture or introducing a few team members is a solid choice.

 These videos help people understand why your company is different and helps to strengthen their brand loyalty.

 A vlog, or “video blog,” is diary-style video and typically filmed by one person in front of their camera or webcam.
 A typical vlog describes someone’s personal experience or thoughts on a specific topic.

 - How-to / Explainer